alexdrone/Render/README.md

 [The framework] lets us write our UIs as a pure function of their state.

-Right now we write UIs by poking at them, manually mutating their properties when something changes, adding and removing views, etc. This is fragile and error-prone.
-Some tools exist to lessen the pain, but they can only go so far.
-UIs are big, messy, mutable, stateful bags of sadness.
+Right now we write UIs by poking at them, manually mutating their properties when something changes, adding and removing views, etc. This is fragile and error-prone. [...]

 [The framework] let us describe our entire UI for a given state, and then it does the hard work of figuring out what needs to change.
 It abstracts all the fragile, error-prone code out away from us.